Navid-Ishaq/tech-writing-lab/course-01/02-the-writing-bridge.md

-# 🌿 Siraat AI Academy Notes
-## 🧭 Lesson 01 — The Essence and Evolution of Technical Writing
+# 🌿The Essence and Evolution of Technical Writing

 > “Technical writing isn’t about complexity — it’s about clarity crafted with care.” ✍️